portworx/px-dev/px_commandline.md

 # Using Portworx Storage
 Portworx is elastic block storage for containers.
-It spans from a server’s hardware, across servers to form a cluster, and up to the application stack to integrate with schedulers and containers.
-Accordingly, the toolchain operates at each aspect of the stack and integrates with other toolchains.
+It manages a server's storage devices, joins servers together to form a storage cluster, and integrates up  the application stack with schedulers and containers.
+Accordingly, the Portworx toolchain operates at each level of hardware and ties the experience together with other toolchains.

 Applications can provision and consume storage through the Docker API.
 Administrators can pre-provision storage and manage through the Portworx or Docker CLI.

 This guide links to, the already very good, Docker documentation for how manage Docker volumes.
 The rest of this guide is dedicated to the Portworx pxctl command line tool.
+The Portworx tools refer to servers managed by Portworx storage as 'nodes'.
 A separate document will describe the Portworx RESTful API and management portal.

 ## Volumes with Docker
 All Docker volume commands are reflected into Portworx storage.
-For example, a ```Docker volume create``` command will provision a storage volume in Portworx.
+For example, a ```Docker volume create``` command will provision a storage volume in a Portworx storage cluster.

 ```
 # docker volume create -d pxd --name <volume_name>